KorobovMS/tornados/README.md

 # Run with GRUB

-The other way is to use a bootloader (like GRUB) which can load this kernel from disk.
+The other way is to use a multiboot-compliant bootloader (like GRUB) which can load this kernel from disk.

 1) Create a virtual disk.
 For example: